riking/AutoDelete/README-DOCKERHUB.md

 Download the example config [here](https://raw.githubusercontent.com/riking/AutoDelete/master/config.example.yml).

 This contains the configuration file required to run the bot.
 See the github for more information about what should go into the config file.
 You will need to create a developer discord bot in the discord portal located: [here](http://discordapp.com/developers/applications/me).
+The bot requires read, send and manage message permissions in order to work.

 ```
 clientid: "****************"  //client id that you get from the discord bot site